-Eligibility: There is no audition requirement for this class, but songwriters MUST be graduates of THE ROOTS, our foundational course for song study, or receive special permission.
-Class is limited to 10 songwriters.
+Eligibility: There is no audition requirement for this class, but songwriters should be graduates of THE ROOTS, our foundational course for song study, or receive special permission.
+Class is limited to 12 songwriters.
 More experienced writers who are concurrently enrolled in THE ROOTS may be considered for the term of The Masters' Workshop.

 In addition to the skills and insights THE ROOTS imparts, the class provides writers of all genres and experience levels with a common vocabulary for analyzing songs and delivering insightful, respectful feedback.
 In the positive, creative culture of The Songwriting School, this shared set of values and means of communicating combine with the remarkably diverse backgrounds, interests, and genres to yield a dynamic, open, encouraging, challenging, high-expectation sort of room of the utmost mutual respect.
 Once you get in The Masters' Workshop, you can count on a high level of discourse about songs, a conversation led by a master to help everyone become better writers.